Hodge correlators: Motivic correlators on curves

-{\bf Proof}.
-We spell the argument in the Betti realization.
-So ${\Bbb H}^{\vee}$ has a symplectic basis $p,q$.
-A basis of ${\cal C}^{\vee}_{E, S}$ is given by cyclic words $ {\cal C}(a_0 \otimes F_0(p,q) \otimes \ldots \otimes a_m \otimes F_m(p,q)), $ where $a_i \in S$ and $F_i(p,q)$ are non-commutative polynomials in $p,q$.
-The defining ideal is generated by the element $[p, q] + \sum_{a\in S}X_a$.
-So expressing $[p, q]$ as $-\sum_{a\in S}X_a$ we can replace the polynomials $F_i(p,q)$ by commutative polynomials $G_i(p,q)$.
-We may assume that $G_i$ are homogeneous of degree $n_i$.
-Since $G_i(p,q)$ are commutative polynomials, they are orthogonal to $[p,q]$.
-So the orthogonality to the element $[p, q] + \sum_{a\in S}X_a$ boils down to the orthogonality to $\sum_{a\in S}X_a$.
-The lemma is proved.
-3mm {\bf Remark}.
+{\bf Remark}.
 The symmetric motivic correlator map does not depend on the choice of the base point.
 It has the same image in the motivic Lie coalgebra as the one defined by using a base point.
 This apparent ``contradiction'' is resolved as follows.
 A choice of the base point provides a way to choose elements in the image of the motivic correlator map, without changing the latter.
 Different base points provide different representations, built using different supplies of elements in the same space.
 For example, as we see in Section \ref{9.5ref}.1, the elements of the Jacobian $J_X\otimes \Q$ of $X$ provided by the symmetric motivic correlators are $s_i-s_j$.
 The ones provided by the motivic correlators corresponding to a tangential base point at $s_0$ are $s_i - s_0$.
 These are two different collection of elements of $J_X \otimes \Q$; however they span the same subspace.

 Similarly the symmetric Hodge correlators are complex numbers defined by the curve $X-S$.
 The $\Q$-vector space spanned by them does not depend on the choice of the base point, or a Green function.
 However choosing different base points we get different real MHS's -- the latter depend not only on the $\Q$-vector subspace spanned by the periods, but also on the way we view its elements as the matrix coefficients.